Thelukepet/course/assignments/sbt.md

 ---
 layout: page
 title: Self Contained Apps
-description: Getting Spark applications in Scala to work
+description: Run your own Spark applications written in Scala on Hathi
 ---

-## Self Contained Apps
+## Running Self Contained Apps on Hathi

 So far, we have only used Spark in an interactive setting, making best use of the Spark Notebook.